Reboot to restore software

-Reboot to restore is a system of restore technology that enables restoring the user-defined system configuration of a computing device after every restart.
-The technology helps to maintain systems in their optimum working conditions and is useful especially for multi-user computing environments.
+Reboot to restore software is a system of restore technology that enables restoring the user-defined system configuration of a computing device after every restart.
+The technology maintains systems in their optimal working conditions and is used in multi-user computing environments.

-Deploying solutions based on Reboot to Restore technology enables users to define a particular system configuration as the desired state.
+Deploying solutions based on reboot to restore technology allows users to define a system configuration as the desired state.
 The baseline is the point that is restored on reboot.
-Once the baseline is set, the Reboot to Restore software continues to restore that configuration every time the device restarts or switches on after a shutdown.
+Once the baseline is set, the reboot to restore software continues to restore that configuration every time the device restarts or switches on after a shutdown.

 How it works

-A reboot to restore software helps in maintaining optimal system configuration, which is quite effective in a multi-user computing environment.
-The technology prevents many alterations to the baseline configuration, whether user inflicted or automatic.
+Reboot to restore software helps to maintain optimal system configuration.
+The technology prevents many alterations to the baseline configuration, whether user-inflicted or automatic.
 Alterations by end users are primarily changes to system settings, installing or uninstalling of software or applications, enabling or disabling specific functionalities, and so on.
-The automatic alterations include cookies, add-ons and browser extensions, and several types of temporary files that often get downloaded in the background during an online session.
-It also rolls back malicious alterations made by malware that elusively penetrates a system and attempts to corrupt it.
+The automatic alterations include cookies, add-ons and browser extensions, and several types of temporary files that often download in the background during an online session.
+The software also rolls back malicious alterations made by malware that penetrates a system and attempts to corrupt it.

 Uses

-Reboot to restore software solutions simplifies maintaining optimal system configuration of devices in a multi-user computing environment such as public libraries, computer labs in educational institutions, training centers, and public access kiosks among others.
+Reboot to restore software simplifies maintaining optimal system configuration of devices in a multi-user computing environment such as public libraries, computer labs in educational institutions, training centers, and public access kiosks.
 Because of constant use by multiple people for a wide range of purposes, these devices become susceptible to performance deterioration and malware infiltration.

 During events of system malfunction or failure, it takes a considerably longer time to troubleshoot the issue using conventional practices like resetting or re-imaging.
 This may lead to prolonged downtime, causing poor user experience, potential loss of business opportunity, and higher maintenance costs.

 Restore on reboot functionality maintains the best system configuration (pristine state) in every public-access computer without the long-drawn troubleshooting steps.
-Instant restoration technology empowers end-users to resolve system issues by simply restarting the device, which significantly reduces intervention by IT.
+Instant restoration technology allows end-users to resolve system issues by simply restarting the device, which significantly reduces intervention by IT.
 The technology restores pristine configuration with every reboot, but the end user’s system achieves optimum performance.
 The technology helps to deliver maximum system uptime, which improves operational efficiency and resource utilization.

 System administrators at corporations deploy reboot to restore solutions to create pristine environments with little troubleshooting.
 They use the software to protect the system drive and allocate a separate data partition, which can store or redirect user and application data.